Communication and Development Associate

 Director of Research

-Eden joins A+ as a Master of Public Affairs consultant supporting Community EdData Hub work.
+Eden joins A+ as Director of Research.
 Eden was most recently employed by Family Counseling Center, Inc., where she managed a prevention services program implementing curricula at schools in the southern seven counties of Illinois.
 She also worked as a classroom teacher and interned for a nonprofit in Nicaragua.
 Her policy interests include utilizing data-driven educational and social policies to affect change, particularly for marginalized groups.
-Eden earned a master's degree in education from Southeast Missouri State University.
+Eden earned a master's degree in education from Southeast Missouri State University and a Master of Public Affairs from Brown University.

 Eden's Favorite Trivia Category is Pop Culture 🎬